nhopkins12/Chain-Reaction/README.md

-## AWS Amplify Vue.js Starter Template
+## AWS Amplify React+Vite Starter Template

-This repository provides a starter template for creating applications using Vue.js and AWS Amplify, emphasizing easy setup for authentication, API, and database capabilities.
+This repository provides a starter template for creating applications using React+Vite and AWS Amplify, emphasizing easy setup for authentication, API, and database capabilities.

 ## Overview

-This template equips you with a foundational Vue application integrated with AWS Amplify, streamlined for scalability and performance.
+This template equips you with a foundational React application integrated with AWS Amplify, streamlined for scalability and performance.
 It is ideal for developers looking to jumpstart their project with pre-configured AWS services like Cognito, AppSync, and DynamoDB.

 ## Features